Skip to content

 [project.include] packages matches directories.
 A package that is a single top-level .py/.jac file is not currently collected -- put your code in a directory (a __init__.jac is enough) before bundling.

-Declare CLI commands and Jac plugin entry points with [entrypoints]:
+Declare CLI commands with [entrypoints]:

 [entrypoints.scripts]